joelhawksley/identity/_posts/2021-11-18-advice-for-new-developers.md

 title: Advice for new developers
 ---

-_The following is a collection of advice for new developers, especially those from a non-traditional background like mine.
-It combines a presentation I regularly give at Flatiron School and notes from a panel of managers hiring new developers at [RubyConf 2021](https://rubyconf.org)._
+_A collection of advice for new developers, especially those from a non-traditional background like mine.
+Based on a talk I regularly give at Flatiron School and notes from a panel of managers hiring new developers at [RubyConf 2021](https://rubyconf.org)._

 ## Networking